ShorelineCrypto/shoreline_lt_chart/README.md

 ## What is shoreline_lt_chart?

 This is sets of method and R scripts to plot any cryptocurrency cancelstick price chart over long period of time (2Y chart for NENG).
-Here we mainly showcase two methods of plotting NewEnglandcoin (NENG) NENG/DOGE price since Sept.
+Here we mainly showcase two methods of plotting Nengcoin (NENG) NENG/DOGE price since Sept.
 2018 using raw data from ShorelineCrypto exchange history database records.
 In general, this tool set and method works if below conditions are met:

  - Data source: trade history raw data from sqlite3 database of OpenTrade exchange software in csv format.